 More about TIU

-With nearly 100 faculty and nearly 2,700 students, we at Trinity International University are committed to the same vision with which we were founded in 1897 and determined to follow in the footsteps of the great universities of the past that were founded on the cornerstone belief that all wisdom lies in Jesus Christ.
+With about 100 faculty and nearly 2,700 students, we at Trinity International University are committed to the same vision with which we were founded in 1897 and determined to follow in the footsteps of the great universities of the past that were founded on the cornerstone belief that all wisdom lies in Jesus Christ.
 Our task, if we are to be salt in the world of our day, is to build institutions where we can think like Christians and learn to live as Christians in a culture in which both have become equally hard.
 Whether preparing to be pastors or missionaries or attorneys, teachers, counselors, scientists, corporate leaders, homemakers or public servants, whatever our calling under God, we need excellence in education, grounded in the lordship of Jesus Christ.
 That is the goal and task of Trinity International University.

 Our Mission, Our Motto, and the Trinity Vision